My name is Steve Willis.

 He stood in loving opposition to everything the culture, society, governments, and religious establishments of His day deemed normal, proper, and correct while demonstrating compassionate mercy to the marginalized and healing the sick and wounded.

-As a radical, I believe Christians are to be counter-cultural revolutionaries, not as the hippies of the 1960’s vainly attempted, but as 1st‑, 2nd-, and 3rd-century believers functioned within the Roman Empire.
+As a radical, I believe the Church’s calling is to be culturally relevant, not culturally compliant.
+We are called to be counter-culture revolutionaries in the same way Christ-followers operated for the first 300 years of the Church’s existence.
 Jesus calls us to be salt and light, not chameleons.
-In other words, we’re supposed to be transforming our societies and cultures, not craving social respectability.
+In other words, we’re supposed to be transforming our societies and cultures by our loving witness, not conforming to it in a misguided craving for social respectability.